nbardavid/resumake/README.md

 ## Notes

 - This project depends on **private Mistral agents**.
-- Even with a Mistral API key, it cannot be run locally.
+  Even with a Mistral API key, it cannot be run locally.
 - Please use the hosted version: [resumake.nbardavid.dev](https://resumake.nbardavid.dev).
+- Some job sites require login or use anti-scraping protections.
+  In those cases, the job description cannot be retrieved automatically.

 ---